-Several national organizations have honored MicroTech by adding them to their fastest-growing privately held company lists including Inc. Magazine, Deloitte, Washington Technology, SmartCEO, Washington Business Journal, CRN, and Digital Software Magazine.
-According to Hispanic Business Magazine, MicroTech was the No. 1Fastest-Growing Hispanic-Owned Business in the Nation for three consecutive years.
-Additionally, Washington Technology Magazine recognized MicroTech as the No. 1 8(a) Prime Contractor, named for Section 8(a) of the Small Business Act, for four consecutive years and Hispanic Business Magazine selected MicroTech as one of the 25 largest Hispanic-Owned Businesses in the nation.
+Throughout the years MicroTech has been consistently recognized for its achievements.
+Several national organizations have honored MicroTech, adding them to their fastest-growing company lists including Inc. Magazine, Deloitte, Washington Technology, SmartCEO, Washington Business Journal, CRN, and Digital Software Magazine.
+According to Hispanic Business Magazine, MicroTech was the No. 1 Fastest-Growing Hispanic-Owned Business in the Nation for three consecutive years (2009-2011).
+Additionally, Hispanic Business Magazine selected MicroTech as one of the 25 largest Hispanic-Owned Businesses in the Nation in 2011.